 The Back System

 Welcome to back of the new Kathmandu Litehaul 38L.
 It looks rather different from the old one; a lot more like a hiking pack.
 Firstly, you will notice the padding.
 It used to be quite thick and still quite warm against the back.
-This time round they have gone for the foam and mesh system.
+This time around they have gone for the foam and mesh system called ‘Air Pod System’ APS.
 I can attest that it is definitely a bit cooler.
 Even the hip strap has air holes to allow a bit of breeze through.

 There are two ways to wear this bag.
-The most obvious way is as a a back pack.
-The straps are padded and highly adjustable (they even work for my piddly five foot stance).
-I no complaints whatsoever when it comes to this.
+The most obvious way is as a backpack.
+The straps are padded and highly adjustable (they even work for my piddly five-foot stance).
+I have no complaints whatsoever when it comes to this.

 On the straps you will find a chest strap.
 This is something I don’t ever use.
 I find that with a bust, it isn’t comfortable.
 Mr Fluskey does and likes that it can be moved to accommodate an individual’s frame.